Country Living in a Cariboo Valley

 Examine the Blades of your Garden Shears

-Sharp shears make pruning easier on the gardener and healthier for plants.
+Sharp clippers make pruning easier on the gardener and healthier for plants.
 Crushed, torn or splintered branches indicate dull cutting edges.

 Examine both blades carefully.
 The thick metal blade is called the anvil, and a thinner curved blade is the cutting blade.